jwaugh/VelocityOpticalFiber/README.md

 # WestonCityofLight

-Internet so fast it can be compared to catching lightning in a bottle!
+###"Internet so fast it can be compared to catching lightning in a bottle!"

+Weston city council has voted!
+It turns out the city will be connecting it's departments and then allowing others to tap into that fiber footprint for a set fee of $4,500.
+This is available to anybody that sits along the fiber pathway.
+The way it will work is the amount can be paid upfront with cheaper monthly costs associated with the service, or they can spread out payments over a TWENTY YEAR period @ 3% interest by paying the city more per month.

 ###"Lewis County should be called "Lightning County"